ryanmab/smvr/README.md

 ### Handling errors

-While parsing, each byte will be read, adhering to a chosen dialect.
-If any bytes are encountered which do not conform with the rules implemented by the dialect, an error will be returned.
+While parsing, each byte is be read, and if any bytes are encountered which do not conform with the rules implemented by the dialect, an error will be returned.

-These errors indicate, at a high level, what the error was caused by (an invalid character, for example) and which part of the version is invalid (i.e. Major, Minor, Patch, Prerelease, Build Metadata).
+These errors indicate, at a high level, what the error was caused by (an invalid character, for example) and where the error occurred (i.e. inside one of the parts: Major, Minor, Patch, Prerelease, Build Metadata).

-The error is eagerly returned, which means only the **first** error encountered will provided, even if there are more violations in the version string.
+Errors are eagerly returned, which means **the first** invalid byte encountered will trigger an error.
+This does not guarantee there are no more violations in the rest of the version string.

 ```rust
 use smvr::{Dialect, PartType, Version};